This post may contain affiliate links. Please see my disclosure policy for details.

 But, as they say, beauty is in the eye of the beholder so you may find some inspiration from there.

-The City Bastion used to be a stronghold as part of the city defence walls during the Duchy of Lithuania but later on it became a barracks for the garrisons of German troops during World War II.
+The City Bastion used to be a stronghold as part of the city defense walls during the Duchy of Lithuania but later on, it became a barracks for the garrisons of German troops during World War II.

 This viewpoint is FREE but if you wanted to visit the terrace in the City Bastion museum this is chargeable.

 The City Bastion Viewpoint can be visited 24 hours a day, but if you want to go inside the museum or onto the terrace, this is only open from Tuesday – Sunday from 10am – 6pm

 There are a staggering amount of churches in this city, over 700 churches in Vilnius in fact, so you’ll see them on pretty much every street corner.

 Some of these amazing buildings have bell towers which you can climb up to grab some views of the city!